pona-la/lipu-sona/pages/tokipona/supalape.md

 official words, several community-added ones (such as tonsi and leko) and loanword brackets (as replacement for cartouches).

+Most characters are based on regular sitelen pona characters, but there are some changes necessary due to the font's design.

+* "jaki", being too difficult to represent in the font's format, is instead designed as a combination of the Latin letters "j" and "k".

+* "luka" is designed as more of a mitten-like shape to avoid it looking too
+* narrow or weird.

+* "moli" is a picture of a skull.

+* "olin" is represented as a heart symbol with an overline above, since the
+* original character doesn't work well in this font.

+* "pakala" has the lines at the left and right side removed to fit better.

+* "seme" is drawn as an _outlined_ question mark in order to make it distinct
+* from a regular question mark.

+### insa pi supa lape chart

 <div class="spflex" style="display: flex;">
 <div class="spitem"><div class="sp">a</div>		a/kin</div>
 <div class="spitem"><div class="sp">akesi</div>		akesi</div>